 In some professions there are specific rules regarding certification and physical qualification and you will have to disclose your diabetes to be properly assessed.
 But for the most part, there is no legal requirement to disclose diabetes and the decision whether to tell an employer or prospective employer is up to the individual.
 However, if an employer does not know, and could not reasonably have been expected to know that you have diabetes, you may not be able to rely on the Equality Act if you feel you have been discriminated against.

-If you do decide to tell your employer you have diabetes, you may find it useful to show them Support for diabetes in the workplace (PDF, 57KB), so that they can get a better understanding of diabetes and how it may affect you in the workplace.
+If you do decide to tell your employer you have diabetes, you may find it useful to show them Supporting people with diabetes in the workplace (PDF, 57KB), so that they can get a better understanding of diabetes and how it may affect you in the workplace.

 If you are not asked about diabetes at your interview, it is probably best to wait until you have been told in writing that you are being offered the position.
 By this stage the recruiters will have already decided whether you are suitable for the job and the fact that you have diabetes shouldn’t influence their final decision.